 Once I stepped back to observe him, I noticed he wanted to play outside.
 I noticed he chose to turn the water hose on.
 I noticed he began spraying the dirt off our porch.
 When I gave him room to lead, I noticed more about him, which allowed me to better guide.
 And so we put the new utensils away, and we spent the next few weeks watering plants, sweeping the sidewalk, washing the porch, digging up soil, trimming leaves.
 This is when it clicked.

-Child-led isn’t something we do on occasion or when it’s convenient for us.
-It’s not just feeding them when they’re hungry and putting them to sleep when they’re tired.
-Following the child is a full-time thing that requires us to do more than listen to our kids, but to truly watch them and understand them so that we can meet them where they are rather than where we want them to be.
+Follow the child requires us to do more than listen to our kids, but to truly watch them and understand them so that we can meet them where they are rather than where we want them to be.

 My tendency to want to lead and direct revealed itself again months later when we were visiting a Children’s Science Museum, and I was unimpressed that my kids kept wanting to linger in this play room that preceded more enticing exhibits.
 I was hurrying them along, trying to convince them to, literally, follow me.
 I stopped in my tracks and realized that I was so focused on my agenda for this museum that I was breaking their concentration.
 The tricky thing about follow the child is that it is an active practice.
 It is an ongoing effort in which we have to remind ourselves to give space, to plan less, and to value unstructured in an otherwise structured environment.